kittenlogic/unsupervised-pleasures/_posts/2020-12-30-queer-ai-ultimate-fantasy-041.md

 No more phone sex please.

 A phone sex alert?

 Who would ever want a Larry Merchant-sized dick in their mouth after that?

 I want this a lot.

 May I have the number?

 The number is a bonus on my next book.

-HI!
+Hi!

 May I use it please?